Jszul/plsql-solutions/README.md

 ## Description

 A compilation of the more challenging solutions from a PL/SQL crash course.
+The DB schemas used for these scenarios include a basic employee HR table.
+A table that consists of every day of the year, from January 1 to December 31, along with a ranking based on how many babies were born in the United States on that date between 1973 and 1999.
+A table that emulates a video rental store database.

 ## Getting Started

 ### Dependencies